wredan/video-stabilizer/README.md

 ## Installation

-Clone the repository and navigate to the root project folder, then run:
+Clone the repository, make your `config` and `config_log_uvicorn` ini files into python-core, navigate to the root project folder, then run:

 ```bash
 $ docker-compose up -d